PrairieLearn/PrairieLearn/rfcs/003-workspaces.md

   * `workspace_host_id` (nullable): The ID of the host that this workspace container is running on, if any
   * `state`: reflects the "state" of this workspace; one of the following:
     * `uninitialized`: no resources have been created for this workspace yet; can transition to `initializing`
-    * `initializing`: we're creating S3 resources for this workspace; can transition to `stopped`
-    * `stopped`: the workspace exists but is not running on a particular machine; can transition to `launching`
+    * `stopped`: S3 resources for the workspace exist, but it is not running on a particular machine; can transition to `launching`
     * `launching`: we are allocating a host for this workspace and starting the appropriate container on that host; can transition to `running` or `stopped` (if launching fails)
     * `running`: the container for this workspace is running; can transition to `stopped`
+* `workspace_logs`: notable events/messages assocaiated with a particular workspace (state transitions, errors, explicit restarts, etc.)
+  * `workspace_id`: ID of the associated workspace
+  * `timestamp`: (workshop name for consistency with rest of PL): timestamp of the event
+  * `message`: string message
+  * `level`: the level of this particular log

 ### Questions